abhiwand/atk/python/intelanalytics/doc/source/ds_mlal_0.rst

 This graph contains vertices in two columns.
 The left-hand column contains unique ids, each corresponding to a document in the training collection, while the right-hand column contains unique ids corresponding to each word in the entire training set, following any pre-processing steps that were used.
-Connections between these columns, or for examples, denote the number of times a particular word appears in a document, with the we get on the for example in question denoting the number of times the word was found there.
+Connections between these columns, or edges, denote the number of times a particular word appears in a document, with the we get on the edge in question denoting the number of times the word was found there.
 After graph construction, many analysts choose to normalize the weights using one of a variety of normalization schemes.
 One approach is to normalize the weights to sum to 1, while another is to use an approach called term frequency-inverse document frequency (tfidf), where the resultant weights are meant to reflect how important a word is to a document in the corpus.